Effective Teaching, Successful Lives.

 Barbara is an extended family member of several people with disabilities, four of whom have an autism disorder.
 Her wonderful husband of 30 years is Ed Kenney, a terrific Blues keyboard player and composer who is completely blind and now hard of hearing.
 Ed is a person with Norrie Disease and Barbara participates in the Norrie Disease Association activities, focusing on children and adults who have both Norrie Disease and an autism disorder.

 Ed and Barbara have lived in many kinds of communities from rural to metropolitan.
 She enjoys traveling and teaching when not at home in Orland Park, Illinois.

 Barbara recently fulfilled a life-long desire to sing when she joined the Sound Celebration Chorus in Springfield, Illinois, a chapter of the Sweet Adelines International.

-The material in this web site is intended to help parents and professionals work together for the best outcome for any individual.
+Disclaimer: The material in this web site is intended to help parents and professionals work together for the best outcome for any individual.
 All material is of the nature of shared ideas, not recommendations.
 No claim is made as to the suitability of any particular practice or idea contained in this web site for any specific individual or program.
 Diagnosis, treatment, action plans, and medications are the domain of medical, health, educational and other professionals who should be consulted in assessing and treating each individual.
 I disclaim any direct, indirect, consequential, special, exemplary, or other damages arising from any person or group using information contained in this web site, referred to in this web site, or linked to this web site.
 All site information is Copyright © 2012 by Barbara T. Doyle, MS